Bounded Synthesis of Resilient Supervisors: Preliminaries

-Propositional formulas (or, Boolean formulas)~\cite{BHM09} are constructed from (Boolean) variables by using logical connectives ($\wedge,\vee, \Rightarrow,\neg$).
-The truth value of a propositional formula $\phi$ is determined by the variables' truth values.
-A literal $l$ is either a variable $x_i$ or its negation $\neg x_i$.
-A clause $c$ is a disjunction $l_1 \vee \ldots \vee l_n$ of literals.
-A (propositional) formula in conjunctive normal form (CNF) is a conjunction of clauses.
-Each propositional formula can be transformed into an equivalent formula in conjunctive normal form.
-Let $Var(\phi)$ denote the set of all the variables that occurr in $\phi$; A model of $\phi$ is a mapping $M: Var(\phi) \rightarrow \{ 0,1\}$ (0 representing False, 1 representing True) such that $\phi$ is evaluated to be True if all the variables $x_i$ in $\phi$ are substituted by $M(x_i)$.
+Propositional formulas (or, Boolean formulas)~\cite{BHM09} are constructed from (Boolean) variables by using logical connectives ($\wedge,\vee,\neg, \Rightarrow, \Leftrightarrow$).
+The truth value of a propositional formula $\phi$ is determined by the truth values of the set $Var(\phi)$ of variables which occur in $\phi$.
+A model of $\phi$ is a map $M: Var(\phi) \rightarrow \{ 0,1\}$, where 0 represents false and 1 represents true, such that $\phi$ is evaluated to be true if all the variables $x_i$ in $\phi$ are substituted by $M(x_i)$.
 A propositional formula $\phi$ is said to be satisfiable if it has a model $M$.
-The Boolean Satisfiability Problem (abbreviated as SAT) is the problem of determining if a given propositional formula is satisfiable.
-Quantified Boolean formulas are an extension of Boolean formulas where each variable can be quantified either universally or existentially.
-The Quantified Boolean Formula Problem (abbreviated as QBF) is the problem of determining if a totally quantified Boolean formula is True or False.
+Quantified Boolean formulas are an extension of Boolean formulas, where each variable can be quantified either universally or existentially.
+The Quantified Boolean Formula (QBF) problem is the problem of determining if a totally quantified Boolean formula is true or false.